samjulien/blog/_posts/2018-08-15-typescript-3-tuple-ware-and-intro-the-unknown.markdown

 ## TypeScript Quick Setup

-If you want to follow along the example in this post, you can follow these quick steps to get a TypeScript 3.0 project up and running.
+If you want to follow along with the example in this post, you can follow these quick steps to get a TypeScript 3.0 project up and running.

 If you prefer to test Typescript 3.0 on a sandbox environment, you can use the [TypeScript playground](https://www.typescriptlang.org/play/) instead to follow along.